Chern classes with modulus: The universal Chern classes

 \subsection{Specialization map, and end of construction of $\xi ^r_\rel $}

-Let us recall that Bloch has defined a specialization map $z^i(X_{L},\bullet )\to z^i(X,\bullet )$ in the derived category when $L/k$ is a purely transcendental extension of finite degree equipped with a basis, and $X$ is an equi-dimensional $k$-scheme \cite[pp.291,292]{Bl86}.
-It depends on the basis, but does not depend on the ordring thereof.
+Bloch defined a specialization map $z^i(X_{L},\bullet )\to z^i(X,\bullet )$ in the derived category when $L/k$ is a purely transcendental extension of finite degree equipped with a transcendence basis and $X$ is an equi-dimensional $k$-scheme \cite[pp.291, 292]{Bl86}.
+Likewise, we can define a specialization map